asynchrony/Re-Lax/README.md

 ### Re:Lax in Action

-**ReLax alleviates the need to use Apple's tools by providing two ways out.
-It provides custom parallax effects to any programmatic view as well as the ability to generate a parallax LCR file _at runtime!_ See for yourself:**
+**Re:Lax provides a way to create parallax effects at runtime, eliminating latency for the users of your app and server-side support required to generate parallax images.
+It provides ways to create custom parallax effects to any programmatic view as well as the ability to generate a parallax LCR file _at runtime!_ See for yourself:**

 <p align="center">
   <img src="demo.gif" width="640" height="360" />